foundriesio/docs/source/user-guide/account-management/team-based-access.rst

 Also, a user will get access to the team's device groups and their devices in accordance with the team scopes.
 See :ref:`Access to Device Groups` for more details.

 .. important::
    It may take a moment for changes to scope/teams to take effect.

 Teams can be created by anyone with either the **Owner** or **Admin** role.
-Additionally, these roles are granted read-write operations for all Factory resources by default, but when checking user scope with ``fioctl users <user id>`` , it will return blank unless they are part of a team.
+While these roles are granted read-write operations for all Factory resources by default, checking user scope with ``fioctl users <user id>`` will return blank unless they are part of a team.
 Members with devices may manage their own with read-write access.

 .. tip::
    You can always edit a Team, changing the name, description, or scope.

 How it Works: Walk Through
 --------------------------